Saturday, September 30, 2017

 WARLORDS AND BIG-TIME TRADERS

-When Nambolosse demands that a wealthy Hausa be given over to him as a slave and seizes a Soninke legacy, a Dyula chief and his men come to Bokhala when the warriors were gone and burn him alive in his hut.
+Nambolosse offends both groups of long-distance traders (from Senegal and Northern Nigeria) by demanding that a wealthy Hausa be given over to him as a slave and seizing a Soninke legacy.
+A Dyula chief (allied with them?) and his men come to Bokhala when the warriors are gone and, being "too old to fight," he is alone in his hut.
+They set fire to it and he is burned alive.

 -- Dakar archives, 1878